Improving trial generalizability using observational studies: Semiparametric Efficient Estimator

 The semiparametric efficiency bound is attained as long as either $\widehat{\bEta}$ or $(\widehat{\bbeta}_{0},\widehat{\bbeta}_{1})$ approximate the underlying sampling score model or the outcome models well.
-Condition \ref{cond:o1} states that we require that the posited models to be consistent.
-Condition \ref{cond:On-sq} states that the combined rate of convergence of the posited models is of $o_{p}(n^{-1/2})$.
-In Section \ref{sec:Choice-of-g}, we construct such estimators using the method of sieves, which satisfies Condition \ref{cond:o1} and \ref{cond:On-sq} under mild regularity conditions.
+(C1) states that we require that the posited models be consistent.
+(C2) states that the combined rate of convergence of the posited models is of $o_{p}(n^{-1/2})$.
+In Section \ref{sec:Choice-of-g}, we construct such estimators using the method of sieves, which satisfies (C1) and (C2) in Theorem~\ref{th:semi_nuisance} under regularity conditions.